 IFA students will become leaders in creating, showcasing, and cultivating the arts, both within the university (utilizing the fine arts, humanities, and sciences), and within the greater community (through exhibits, performances, and other events).
 During the spring semester, students may elect to design their own creative and scholarly projects.
 Community outlets may include Burlington City Arts, local museums, the Flynn Center, Waterfront Theater, the Vermont International Film Festival, Vermont Stage Company, local music groups, and other arts organizations and venues.

 Additional benefits of the program include the option to live with other IFA students in one of the Residential Learning Communities and to be advised and mentored by an IFA faculty member during the first year.

 "I really liked the idea of living with other people with similar interests.
 Everyone here just clicked really well, more so than if we had a normal dorm."-Wes D., music major

-Admission is by online application or by US mail.
+Admission is by online application.